ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

     Wenxiwei
     Tested on: XiaoXinPro 16ACH 2021

-Include lab questions, screenshots, analysis, etc. (Remember, this is public, so don't put anything here you don't want to share with the world.)

 ### 1.Why is bit-banging impractical on your laptop, despite it having a much faster processor than the RP2040?
 One reason is that the timing uncertainty of actually entering an interrupt handler.
 When the processor is doing the "bit-banging", it cannot be used for other tasks.
 And also the processor speed is much higher than protocol speed, therefore there will waste mauch time to waiting.